Basil Goulding: Personal life

-Sir Basil Goulding was an important art collector of contemporary art in Ireland and was renowned for his extensive collection which was dispersed posthumously.
-He championed up and coming artists, and held some impressive names in his collection.
-Additionally, he created some important corporate commission opportunities for emerging artists.
+Goulding was an important art collector of contemporary art in Ireland and was renowned for his extensive collection which was dispersed posthumously.
+He championed up and coming artists, and held several well known names in his collection.
+Additionally, he created some important corporate commission opportunities for emerging contemporary artists.

 In 1939 he married Valerie Goulding having met at the Fairyhouse Races.
 She was an Irish campaigner for people with disabilities, the founder of the Central Remedial Clinic in Dublin and senator.
-Together, they had three sons, Hamilton, Timothy and Lingard.
+Together, they had three sons, Hamilton, Timothy (an artist and musician) and Lingard.
 The family lived in Enniskerry, County Wicklow in a property with extensive gardens.
-Sir Basil Goulding had a keen interest in gardening.
+Sir Basil Goulding had a keen interest in gardening and regularly hosted fundraising events there.
 The family home was also the location where Sir Basil Goulding had the notable 'Goulding Summer House' built by Scott Tallon Walker architects.

 During World War II, Goulding was commissioned as a pilot officer in the Royal Air Force.
 By the end of 1942 he had reached the rank of wing commander.

-Lady Valerie's father, Sir Walter Monckton was a lawyer, and was the UK Attorney General during the Edward VIII abdication crisis, later serving as a British Member of Parliament for Bristol West, serving as defence minister and Paymaster-General.
+Lady Valerie's father, Sir Walter Monckton was a lawyer, and was the UK Attorney General during the Edward VIII abdication crisis, later serving as a British Member of Parliament for Bristol West, serving as defence minister and Paymaster General.
 He also played cricket, and played one first-class match for a combined Oxford/Cambridge University team.
 He was later president of the MCC in 1956.

 Sir Basil's uncle was chairman of Rolls-Royce.